damonallison/swift-fundamentals/README.md

     * Pointers are hidden by default.
     * Type safety (generics : Array<String> > NSArray).
     * Explicit type casting required.
-    * Any type can be optional, even Int.
-Not objects, like Objective-C.
+    * Any type can be optional, even "primitives" like Int
     * Conditionals must be boolean expressions.
-    * No exception handling.
     * Switch automatically 'break's.
-    * Optionals : one true "empty" (sentinal?) value to rule them all (nil, NSNotFound, etc..)
+    * Optionals : one true "empty" (sentinal?) value to rule them all (nil, NSNotFound, 0, etc..)

   * Modern
     * No header files.